-Because the domestic economic policies of one state, especially a large state such as the US, can have a profound effect on global capital, stock, and real estate markets, a national economic crisis can easily become an international economic crisis, reducing investment, growth, and living standards all around the world.
-The GA-2 is a natural forum for discussion of how to address economic crises when they occur and how to prevent their occurrence in the future.
+Because the domestic economic policies of one state, especially a large state such as the US, can have a profound effect on global capital, stock, and real estate markets, a national economic crisis can easily become an international economic crisis, reducing investment, growth, and living standards all around the world.34 The GA-2 is a natural forum for discussion of how to address economic crises when they occur and how to prevent their occurrence in the future.
 The GA-2 engages in debate about this under the broad category of "macroeconomic policy questions" and, more specifically, under "international financial system and development," which is an annual topic.
-In June 2009, debates about the international economic crisis that first played out in the GA-3 in 2008 took center stage at a GA-sponsored summit of world leaders.
+In June 2009, debates about the international economic crisis that first played out in the GA-3 in 2008 took center stage at a GA-sponsored summit of world leaders.35

 The GA-2 also considers more specific issues such as trade policy, natural resources supply and demand, and environmental aspects of economic development.
 With regard to the environment, in 2009, the GA-2 urged UN member states to fight global climate change by implementing the United Nations Framework Convention on Climate Change and urging states that have not yet signed onto the Kyoto Protocol to do so as soon as possible.
+36

 From 2009 to 2012, the GA-2 was at the forefront of efforts to convene the Rio+20 Conference following up on the 1992 United Nations Conference on Environment and Development (UNCED), in Rio de Janeiro, Brazil.
 Known formally as the United Nations Conference on Sustainable Development (UNCSD) and informally as Rio+20, the conference was held in Brazil in June 2012 and was charged with obtaining firm commitments to achieve sustainable development, defined as "the balanced integration of economic development, social development and environmental protection."
+Most recently, in December 2013, the GA-2 passed a draft resolution reaffirming the outcome of the of the conference.
 Although the conference resulted in a report and resolution entitled "The Future We Want," most observers agree that the conference achieved little.
-According to the aid organization CARE and the environmental organization Greenpeace the meeting was "a political charade" and "a failure of epic proportions."
+According to